Children's Dental care, Pediatric Dentist

 What Are My Options if My Child Has Cavities?

-If your child has developed cavities, there are a number of different options that can be taken.
+If your child has developed cavities, several different options can be taken.
 Common options include:

 Remineralization:

 As we mentioned above, if the cavity is small enough, the pediatric dentist may elect to allow the tooth to repair itself.
-This occurs because saliva can actually speed up healing processes.
-Saliva contains proteins, enzymes, and compounds that help harden the enamel of teeth and can even “remineralize” your tooth’s enamel.
+This occurs because saliva can speed up healing processes.
+Saliva contains proteins, enzymes, and compounds that help harden tooth enamel and can even “remineralize” your tooth’s enamel.
 If a cavity is small enough, a tooth can go through remineralization (or self-repair) if oral hygiene and diet promote the saliva.
-If the diet is poor and filled with sugar and starch, it can and will overpower the saliva causing the cavity to grow larger.
+If the diet is poor and filled with sugar and starch, it can and will overpower the saliva, causing the cavity to grow larger.
 Your pediatric dentist in Alpharetta will discuss proper care and a course of action if they feel remineralization is possible.

 White Fillings and Restoration:

 If remineralization is not a viable option, a filling will need to be placed on the teeth.
 This process is commonly known to both adults and children.
 Your Alpharetta pediatric dentist will drill away at the cavity and decay.
 Once everything has been taken away, the tooth will be filled with a filling.
 At Polkadot, we use white fillings, which harden in seconds and mimic the color and appearance of natural teeth.
-For those who are worried, Dr. Nanna will walk through the procedure with the child, going over each tool that they would use.
+For those who are worried, Dr. Nanna will walk through the procedure with the child, reviewing each tool they will use.

 Crowns: